+Johnny Sawyer Dyer just

+from leukemia.

-Johnny Sawyer Dyer just was waiting for him when he got, of nearly half a mile.
-Sawyer, his from leukemia Smiling faces lined both sides wanted to go home.
-But even the of Tazewell Pike all the way ebration. imagination of a seven-year-old from Fairview Road to Harbicould not have envisioned what son's Crossroads - a distance and plan for the homecoming celsaid.
-"His faith and that of his to Sawyer and his family
+Smiling faces lined both sides wanted to go home.
+But even the of Tazewell Pike all the way imagination of a seven-year-old from Fairview Road to Harbicould not have envisioned what son's Crossroads - a distance was waiting for him when he got of nearly helf a mile.
+Course his poid.
+"His faith and that of his to Course and his family."